SevenShepherd/SevenShepherd.github.io/_posts/2024-06-17-dispensationalism.markdown

 <br>

-> “The words of the wise are like cattle prods—**painful but helpful**.
-Their collected sayings are like a nail-studded stick with which <span style="font-weight:bold;color:ForestGreen;">a shepherd drives the sheep</span>.” ― Ecclesiastes 12:11
+> “The words of the wise are like cattle prods—painful but helpful.
+Their collected sayings are like a nail-studded stick with which a shepherd drives the sheep.” ― Ecclesiastes 12:11

 <script>
     var refTagger = {